Ollama-Agent-Roll-Cage/oarc-rag/docs/Cognition.md

 ## 1. Introduction

-This document outlines the technical design and implementation of the Cognitive RAG (CRAG) system for the OARC-RAG framework.
-The system implements computational analogs of biological cognitive processes, particularly the sleep-wake cycle and memory consolidation mechanisms, to create an efficient, self-regulating RAG system capable of continuous operation in server environments.
+This document outlines the technical design and implementation of the Cognitive RAG (CRAG) system for the OARC-RAG framework. **It provides a detailed elaboration of the cognitive components introduced in Section 2.13 of the main `Specification.md` document.** The system implements computational analogs of biological cognitive processes, particularly the sleep-wake cycle and memory consolidation mechanisms, to create an efficient, self-regulating RAG system capable of continuous operation in server environments.

 The CRAG system extends the core architecture defined in `Specification.md` by implementing:
-- Energy and entropy tracking for operational state management
+- Energy and entropy tracking for operational state management (configurable rates)
-- Multi-stage sleep cycles for system optimization
+- Multi-stage sleep cycles for system optimization (configurable triggers and durations)
 - Dual-graph memory architecture for knowledge representation
 - Protection mechanisms for continuous operation

+**(Note: Specific values for rates, thresholds, and durations mentioned in algorithms are examples and should be defined in configuration files, potentially within the `configs/` directory outlined in `Specification.md` Section 7.2.)**

 ## 2. Core Concepts